constantin9845/constantin9845.github.io/notes.md

 ## To do

-- HR Mode: add content + tab swithing
+- HR Mode: add HOME and DOWNLOADS CONTENT
+- HR Mode: minor styling issues on phone screens with Projects page
+- On small screens --> fix folders overlapping screen.

 - Editor:
 -- when saving file : enter name (check for duplicate in stack)